ammar1y/Data-Science-Research-Project/README.md

 This folder contains the Jupyter notebooks that include the code used in this project with its results.

 * `Data Preparation and Exploration.ipynb` notebook contains code used in chapter 4 of the project for data exploration and preparation.
+You can view the notebook on Google Colab on [this link](https://colab.research.google.com/github/ammar1y/Data-Science-Research-Project/blob/master/Code%20Notebooks/Data%20Preparation%20and%20Exploration.ipynb).

 * `Modeling 1 - Model Selection.ipynb` notebook contains code used in chapter 5 for feature selection, feature engineering, model selection, and hyperparameter optimization.
+You can view the notebook on Google Colab on [this link](https://colab.research.google.com/github/ammar1y/Data-Science-Research-Project/blob/master/Code%20Notebooks/Modeling%201%20-%20Model%20Selection.ipynb).

 * `Modeling 2 - Final Model Building.ipynb` notebook contains code used in chapter 5 for building the final ensemble model and  training and testing the final model.
+You can view the notebook on Google Colab on [this link](https://colab.research.google.com/github/ammar1y/Data-Science-Research-Project/blob/master/Code%20Notebooks/Modeling%202%20-%20Final%20Model%20Building.ipynb).

 The data files used by these notebooks are included in the `Code Notebooks` folder.
 But due to the large size of some files, it wasn't possible to upload them to Github.
 So we included a small sample of them in this repository.
 To run the code that use those files, you need to get the complete files.
 Below is a list of those large files and the links to download them from Googel Cloud Storage: